 With the growing interest in (how to make money with) big data, machine learning has significantly gained in popularity.
 We have published an article in the German newspaper FAZ in January 2015, discussing some of the implications.
 Disclaimer: the newspaper added some text that appears above our names - this was not written or approved by us.

 In March 2018, I published an article about the cybernetic revolution in the German newspaper SZ.
 It starts by pointing out that the current revolution is about processing (generating, converting, industrializing) information in much the same way the first two industrial revolutions dealt with processing (generating, converting, industrializing) energy.
-I have occasionally put forward this thesis (but I'm sure I am not the only one who thinks of it this way), for instance during a NYU symposium on the future of AI in January 2016 (here are some notes written by Max Tegmark), and in some more detail in an arxiv paper.
+I have occasionally put forward this thesis (but I assume I am not the only one who thinks of it this way), for instance during a NYU symposium on the future of AI in January 2016 (here are some notes written by Max Tegmark), and in some more detail in section two of this arxiv paper.
 The article also provides recommendations on what Europe should do to keep up with the development.

 My department and/or members of the department (incl. myself) receive funding from a number of sources including Max Planck, the DFG, the Alexander-von-Humboldt foundation, Amazon, Google, Bosch, Facebook, the BMBF (German Ministry of Science), the EU, the ETH Zürich, the Land Baden-Wuerttemberg, the Hector foundation, the Koerber foundation, CIFAR, and the Stanford Center on Philanthropy and Civil Society.